phellowseven/receive_sharing_intent/README.md

+# This fork is only intended to allow users to share images (single or multiple) and pdf documents into the app.

 # receive_sharing_intent

 A flutter plugin that enables flutter apps to receive sharing photos, videos, text, urls or any other file types from another app.